elissnaz/Machine-Learning-Basics/README.md

 # Machine Learning Basics

-This repository contains my foundational studies in Machine Learning using Python.
+This repository contains my Machine Learning studies using Python.
+It includes data preprocessing techniques and fundamental machine learning algorithms.

+The project is structured progressively and will be expanded as I continue learning and implementing new models.

-## Topics Covered
+## Technologies Used

-- Data Preprocessing
-- Encoding Categorical Data
-- Train-Test Split
-- Feature Scaling
-- Multiple Linear Regression
-- Backward Elimination (OLS)
+- Python

-## Tools & Libraries
 - NumPy
 - Pandas
 - Scikit-learn
 - Statsmodels

-This repository will be updated progressively as I improve my ML skills.